juliettef/enkiWS/readme.md

 1. Restart PyCharm
 1. You can now run / debug the project from PyCharm using one of the configurations provided (e.g. *GAE_config*).

-### Enabling OAuth login with Google, Facebook, Twitter
+### Enabling OAuth login with Google, Facebook, Twitter, Github

 To set up Open Authentication, you need to configure secrets.py: